mfgjwaterman/Powershell/README.md

 # Powershell
 This repository contains my PowerShell Script and other PowerShell related stuff.
+Test